bioinf-mcb/q2-predict-dysbiosis/README.md

 To install the most up to date version of the plugin:

 - Install and activate conda environment with QIIME 2 (see [docs](https://docs.qiime2.org/2020.11/install/native/)), e.g. for Linux 64-bit.
-Note that this plugin is currently only available in the QIIME 2 dev version:
+Note that this plugin is currently only available in the QIIME 2 dev version.
+This should only take a few minutes:
     ```
     wget https://raw.githubusercontent.com/qiime2/environment-files/master/latest/staging/qiime2-latest-py38-linux-conda.yml
     conda env create -n qiime2-dev --file qiime2-latest-py38-linux-conda.yml